surniaulula/wpsso/readme.txt

 **Version 6.12.0 (2019/11/17)**

 * **New Features**
-	* The Premium features of the following add-on(s) have been merged into their Standard version:
+	* The Premium features of the following add-ons have been merged into their Standard version (the Premium versions are no longer available):
 		* [WPSSO Mobile App Meta](https://wordpress.org/plugins/wpsso-am/) to manage mobile App information.
 		* [WPSSO Ridiculously Responsive Social Sharing Buttons](https://wordpress.org/plugins/wpsso-rrssb/) to add responsive share buttons.
 		* [WPSSO Social Sharing Buttons](https://wordpress.org/plugins/wpsso-ssb/) to add traditional share buttons.